Lithuanian Crusade: Background

 Crusaders claimed to wage war to convert non-Christian "infidels" to Christianity by force.
-In the 12th century, St. Bernard of Clairvaux wrote that the killing of pagans was also justified: "The Christian glories in the death of the pagan, because Christ is glorified."
+In the 12th century, St. Bernard of Clairvaux wrote to the Knights Templar in the Levant that the killing of pagans was also justified: "The Christian glories in the death of the pagan, because Christ is glorified."
 Only in the 15th century, with the Council of Constance, would that view be contested and a discussion on the rights of pagans begun.
 Lithuania itself accepted various religions—during the reign of kings Mindaugas and Gediminas, Franciscan and Dominican monasteries had already been established in Lithuania with Lithuanian monks.
 In his letters to the pope, Gediminas complained that crusaders destroyed Christian churches to have a pretext for war.

 The Baltic Crusade started in 1197.
 The first encounters of militant Christian missionaries with the Lithuanians occurred in 1185, when Saint Meinhard was attacked by the Lithuanians.
 Lithuanian troops were also supporting the local resistance of Semigallians and Latgalians.
 The Teutonic Order was given land near Toruń in the 1220s by Konrad I of Masovia, bringing the crusaders closer to Lithuanian lands.
 With the arrival of the first Teutonic crusaders, led by Hermann Balk, in Chełmno Land in 1230, the religious traditions of modern-day Estonia and Latvia began to slowly turn towards Catholicism.
 There had already been shared religious beliefs between the Germanic and Lithuanian peoples, like the veneration of the god Perkūnas.